abulka/vscode-snippets-explorer/README.md

 Finally, if you have **installed a new extension**, often extensions offer snippets, and you will want to re-scan for those using the refresh button.

+## Filtering Snippets

+You can filter snippets by typing in the filter box at the top of the treeview.

+You can also run the command `Snippets Explorer: Filter Snippets` to bring up the filter box.

 ## Where are snippets JSON files found?

 There are five snippet locations that are scanned: